scikit-image/scikit-image/INSTALL.rst

   # Install scikit-image in editable mode, which will make sure that
   # scikit-image is recompiled if necessary on import
   spin install -v
-  # Test your installation
-  spin test
-  # Build docs
-  spin docs
-  # Try the new version in IPython
-  spin ipython

 conda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^